 Natural ridges are areas of higher elevation, usually along old river or bayou paths, that influence the water flow dynamics of an area (CPRA, 2017).
 Ridges provide flood protection, wave and storm attenuation, and locations for residents to build their homes.
-High ridges along bayous can provide habitat for the larger trees of upland forests, such as oaks, elm, and sweetgum.
-Older upland forest ecosystems have a well-defined tree canopy, sub-canopy, and shrub layers.
-There is heavy shading of the lower layers by the larger trees resulting in a lot of shadetolerant species.
-The upland forests of the BTES are receding as they have been cleared for agriculture and urban development due to its higher elevation and reduced susceptibility to flooding.
-The upland forest that remains tends to be in older and lower elevation areas that were too small to be developed.
-These habitats provide protection to a range of mammals, birds, and reptiles - such as deer, rabbits, armadillos, turkey, quail, migratory songbirds, and alligators (Barataria-Terrebonne National Estuary Program, 2018).
+High ridges along bayous can provide habitat for the larger trees of upland forests, such as oaks (Quercus spp.), elm (Ulmus spp.), and sweetgum (Liquidambar styraciflua).
+Older upland forest ecosystems have a well-defined tree canopy, subcanopy, and shrub layers.
+There is heavy shading of the lower layers by the larger trees resulting in a lot of shade-tolerant species.
+The upland forests of the BTES are receding as they have been cleared for agriculture and urban development due to their higher elevation and reduced susceptibility to flooding.
+The upland forests that remain tend to be in older and lower elevation areas that were too small to be developed.
+These habitats provide protection to a range of mammals, birds, and reptiles - such as deer (Odocoileus virginianus), rabbit (Sylvilagus spp.), armadillos (Dasypus novemcinctus), turkey (Meleagris gallopavo silvestris), quail (Colinus virginianus), migratory landbirds, and alligators (Alligator mississippiensis) (Barataria-Terrebonne National Estuary Program, 2018).